heartChip16/connect-me-chat-app/README.md

 Start the server by running "npm start" inside server folder.
 Start the client-side applicatin by running "npm start" inside client-side folder.

+To test the chat app, open two client apps, with each from a different browser, e.g. one is Chrome and the other is Microsoft Edge.
+Compare and observe that the two app's messages are sent and received in real-time.

 ================================================================================
 EXISTING USERS in DATABASE: